Push notification API

 With this site you can generate a unique URL which can be used to send push notifications to your device.
 Click the button below to generate a URL for this device.

 Make sure your browser (the actual .exe, .app, etc.) has permissions to send notifications at the OS level.
-It's not enough to accept the "notifications.linus.onl wants to send notifications" popup; your browser also has to have those permissions.
+It's not enough to accept the "notifications.linus.onl wants to send notifications" pop-up; your browser also has to have those permissions.

 How do I use it?